loganbondoc/Athlog/README.md

-# lbon6240-tracker
+# Node Server

-My tracker application for the DECO2017 (Advanced Web Design) Assessment
+This is a demo application running on a basic node server using the express framework.